Tips for Handling and Adjusting Sails

 How to Heave-To

-In this video, Kevin Wensley, Offshore Sailing School Director of Operations, shows you how to stop your boat underway for a lunch break or rest in heavy wind conditions, without having to douse your sails and anchor.
+In this video you learn how to stop your boat underway for a lunch break or rest in heavy wind conditions, without having to douse your sails and anchor.
 Here are some helpful hints:

 - Turn the boat slowly into the wind until the jib is fully backed